chaoss/augur/docs/new-install.md

 You can stop augur with `augur backend stop`, followed by `augur backend kill`.
 We recommend waiting 5 minutes between commands so Augur can shutdown more gently.
 There is no issue with data integrity if you issue them seconds apart, its just that stopping is nicer than killing.

 ### Docker
+**WARNING**: If you choose to run Augur using Docker, you **SHOULD NOT** also run `make install` or try to run Augur locally from source on the same machine using the same database.
+Doing so can cause conflicts (e.g., Docker configuring the database with file paths like `/logs` that are read-only on your local host).
+Choose **one** method: Docker OR Local Installation.

 *Note: `sudo` is not necessary on OSX or Windows

 1. Make sure docker, and docker compose are both installed